influxdata/sandbox/documentation/static/tutorials/create-alert.md

 ### Configure Slack integration

 First open the Kapacitor configuration section in Chronograf, by selecting the gear within the left-hand navigation panel.
-The select the drop list on the data source where the Kapacitor instance resides, you can click the "pencil" icon to edit the Kapacitor configuration options:
+Then, select the drop list on the data source under the Active Kapacitor description.
+From within the drop list you can click the "pencil" icon to access the Kapacitor configuration options:

 ![Kapacitor Configuration](/images/kapacitor-config.png)